GeeWee/geewee.github.io/_posts/2021-09-02-hosted-services-difference.md

     throw new Exception("oh nooo");
 }
 ```
-It doesn't behave though.
-In this case, the exception is silently swallowed, and the application continues without so much as the dignity of writing any log output telling us that something went wrong.
+The same thing doesn't happen though.
+In this case, the exception is silently swallowed, and the application continues without so much as the courtesy of writing an error message in the terminal:
 ```
 info: Microsoft.Hosting.Lifetime[0]
       Now listening on: https://localhost:5001